Send content for approval

 - Override Approvers

-When you are ready to send content for review, select it from the calendar or list view and click To Approval from the action bar.
+When you are ready to send content for review, select it from the calendar, gallery, or list view and click To Approval from the action bar.
 You can only send content for approval that has been saved and is in Draft or Revision status.

 Important: Be sure to invite anyone who will be approving content to your account before starting an approval process.

 After you’ve selected content, you can pick an approval workflow, or choose from anyone in your account from the People tab, to start the approval process.